Caihanwang/BIOS823_Assignments/README.md

 ## Data Visualization<a name="datavisualization"></a>

 ### Which state had the most PhD graduates of different fields in 2017?
 To answer the question, I choose to draw a choropleth plot to show the distribution of number of PhD graduates in the US.
-The plot is as following:
+The plot is as following.
+We can see that California had the most PhD graduates in all fields in 2017.

 ![plot1.gif](https://i.loli.net/2021/10/26/ZuOWi3XwfFzjopG.gif)

 The figure plotting code is as following: